fanoframework/fanoframework.github.io/dependency-container/index.md

 ## Why dependency container?

 Fano Framework is designed to be extensible.
 It uses class composition a lot.
-So instead of creating class with deep inheritance, class that does complex thing depends on one or more classes that does simple thing.
+Instead of creating class with deep inheritance, many classes in this framework which do complex thing depend on one or more classes that do simple thing.

-Because of this, creating instance of class may require us to create a bunch of other classes instance that it required.
+Because of this, creating instance of a class may require us to create other classes instance that it requires.
 Some classes may shared same dependency to same class, some classes may not.
 Some classes need same instance of other class instance, while some other may requires new instance.

 This task grows in complexity when scope of problem grows.
 So we need to provide a way to manage dependencies between software components in application.